lavinei/pybats_nbdev/README.md

 forecast_end = 35                                   # End forecast at time step 35 (final time step)
 ```

-We use the _analysis_ function as a helper to a) define the model b) Run sequential updating (forward filtering) and c) forecasting.
+We use the _analysis_ function as a helper to a) define the model, b) run sequential updating (forward filtering), and c) forecast.
 By default, it will return samples from the forecast distribution as well as the model after the final observation.

 ```python
 mod, samples = analysis(Y, X, family="poisson",